relin-merlux/testsyn/_posts/2015-08-18-the-worlds-most-amazing-dining-experiences.md

 <strong>INTERESTING FACT:</strong>

 After being heated up in El Diablo you’ll certainly need something to cool you down, look no further we have the Ice Lounge in Dubai – I know a whole restaurant made of ice, I mean how doesn’t it melt?!
 If you wish to be able to dine in one of these 3 amazing restaurants then you’re going to need to get pretty rich quick – why not join Lotto-Social today, we’ll give you 30 EuroMillions lines for just £1.
-Don’t miss out we know you’re hungry for it!
+Don’t miss out we know you’re hungry for it![/vc_column_text][/vc_column][/vc_row]